czue/pegasus-docs/python/setup.md

 ## Choosing between Docker and native Python

-You can either run Python in a Docker container or natively on your development machine.
+You can either run Python in a Docker container or natively on your development machine, through various different options.

 Docker is easier to set up and provides a more consistent way to package your application, however it is slower, takes more resources, and is more complex to integrate with IDEs, debuggers,